-The use of real property may change over the years.
-If the real property that was used in a proportion of over 50% in your exempt activities is now used primarily in your commercial activities, you may claim ITCs and ITRs.
-On the other hand, if the real property that was used in a proportion of over 50% in your commercial activities is now used primarily in your exempt activities, you may have to remit the ITCs or ITRs you claimed earlier.
+The use of an immovable may change over the years.
+If an immovable that was used in a proportion of over 50% in your exempt activities is now used primarily in your commercial activities, you may claim ITCs and ITRs.
+On the other hand, if an immovable that was used in a proportion of over 50% in your commercial activities is now used primarily in your exempt activities, you may have to remit the ITCs or ITRs you claimed earlier.
 For information on the rules that apply in such situations, consult the section "Change in use" on page 21.